• The Upfit Insider

 • Furniture or bulky parts

-• Temperature-sensitive goods (with reefer)
+• Temperature-sensitive goods (reefer)

-• Municipal or utility gear
+• Municipal & utility equipment

 Box Truck Rental Rates & Fees by Size